Keyboard shortcuts

 Some telephony APIs call your webhook for a call and expect you to answer with the actions to perform.
 Stand up a built-in mock server, point the API at it, and assert on what it received.

-mock_server() starts the server; on(...) answers a route dynamically, json_response builds the body, and last_request / request_count inspect what arrived:
+new MockServer() starts the server; respond(...) answers a route (statically or from a per-request closure), jsonResponse builds the body, and lastRequest / requestCount inspect what arrived:

 // Answer the webhook with the call actions to perform.